Akademik Lomonosov: Description

 Akademik Lomonosov has a length of 144 m and width of 30 m.
 It has a displacement of 21,500 tonnes and a crew of 69 people.
-According to The New York Times, it will have a crew of about 300 people.
+It will have a crew of about 300 people.

-For the power generation, it has two KLT-40S reactors derived from icebreaker propulsion reactors, which together provide thermal reactor power of 300 MW which is transformed in two turbo-generating sets into 70 MW of electricity (gross).
+For power generation, it has two KLT-40S reactors, derived from icebreaker propulsion reactors, which together provide thermal reactor power of 300 MW, which is transformed in two turbo-generating sets into 70 MW of electricity (gross).

 The reactors use low-enriched uranium (LEU) fuel, with 14.1% average enrichment, with a fuel cycle of 3 years.
-The Akademik Lomonosov can work as cogeneration plant, as waste heat is collected and she can provide up to 60 MW thermal power via clamped pipelines for heating purposes, peak heat delivery is up to 170 MW while reducing the electric output to 30 MW (cf. extraction steam turbine).
+The Akademik Lomonosov can work as cogeneration plant, as waste heat is collected.
+She can provide up to 60 MW thermal power via clamped pipelines for heating purposes.
+Peak heat delivery is up to 170 MW while reducing the electric output to 30 MW (cf. extraction steam turbine).
 Another joint product is up to 240,000 m3/d freshwater made from seawater.

-Reactors were designed by OKBM Afrikantov and assembled by Nizhniy Novgorod Research and Development Institute Atomenergoproekt (both part of Atomenergoprom).
+The reactors were designed by OKBM Afrikantov and assembled by Nizhniy Novgorod Research and Development Institute Atomenergoproekt, both part of Atomenergoprom.
 The reactor vessels were produced by Izhorskiye Zavody.
 The turbo-generators were supplied by Kaluga Turbine Plant.

-Criticism

-Akademik Lomonosov has come under criticism from environmental groups such as Greenpeace and the Bellona Foundation.
-The Bellona Foundation have written a report criticizing the floating nuclear power plant.
-Greenpeace criticized the project as one that may cause harm to a "fragile environment which is already under enormous pressure from climate change", referring to the project using terms such as "nuclear Titanic" and "Chernobyl on Ice".
+Safety features

-Rosatom explained in response that the PWR reactor technology used in the power plant has nothing in common with the old RBMK reactor design in Chernobyl and is designed to shut down automatically without external power and human intervention in case of emergency.
+Rosatom states that the PWR reactor technology used in the power plant has nothing in common with the old RBMK reactor design in Chernobyl and is designed to shut down automatically without external power and human intervention in case of emergency.
 The design incorporates all the state-of-the-art safeguards as documented in IAEA INSAG-3 recommendation and Russian civilian reactors had not a single accident leading to a radioactive leak in 34 years.
-Akademik Lomonosov is not the first marine vessel with nuclear reactors, with nuclear marine propulsion used by many military and civilian vessels since the 1950s.